 This helps ease people out of social isolation or shyness says Nadine Kaslow, PhD, professor of psychiatry and behavioral sciences at Emory University, on WebMD.
 “People ask about breed; they watch the dog’s tricks,” she says.
 “Sometimes the conversation stays at the ‘dog level;’ sometimes it becomes a real social interchange.”

 Adopting a dog or cat is easy and usually inexpensive, but pet ownership comes with lots of responsibilities.

 Are you willing to rise early and let a dog out?
 Does your budget have room for pet food, annual vaccinations, boarding while on vacation and other expenses?
 Do you have space in your house for a litter box, dog bed and toys?
 What other lifestyle accommodations will you have to make?

 Sometimes the answer is foster care.
 You become a trained volunteer and, when available, accept kittens or other animals needing temporary housing.
 Contact your local animal shelter.
 If you are interested in fostering kittens or cats in need contact CATSS (Community Action To Save Strays) in Oberlin.

 Also consider pet sitting for a friend.
-A few days with a dog or cat might be just the physical and emotional boost you need.
+A few days with a dog, cat or bird might be just the physical and emotional boost you need.

 At Kendal, home to 22 dogs and 30 cats, residents who don’t own pets often have opportunities to interact with the animals as they walk through Heiser or around the campus.